A platform for experiment.

 Mid-January to Early February

 Club PuSh is the hub of the PuSh International Performing Arts Festival, where you’ll find cutting-edge shows in a fun and social cabaret setting.
-Theatre Conspiracy has co-produced Club PuSh since 2009.
+Theatre Conspiracy co-produced Club PuSh from 2009 - 2016.

 We kicked off the Club with two powerful performers – writer and storyteller Ivan Coyote and musician Rae Spoon exploring the gender binary in Gender Failure.
 Next came a beautiful musical pairing: Coastal Sounds Youth Choir with Woodpigeon.
 Eye of Newt Ensemble, led by composer/violist/musical mad scientist Stefan Smulovitz, accompanied a screening of the ’80s cult classic cyberpunk film, Tetsuo: The Iron Man.
 Other shows included Tucked & Plucked: Vancouver’s Drag Herstory Live Onstage, a collaboration between performance art collective Norma and Veda Hille, all about cats, called Swan Song (for Cats), Ryeberg Live and the spectacular Huff.
 The festival closed with a bang with the beautiful live animations of Miwa Matreyek’s Myth & Infrastructure and Theatre Conspiracy’s Duets for One, a rock-based performance adaptation of Tanya Marquardt’s memoir Stray.